Girl Scouts of Western New York, Inc.

 b. execute directives of the Board of Directors;

-c. be an ex officio non-voting member of the Finance Committee; and
+c. be a voting member of the Finance Committee; and

 d. provide reports, financial statements, and other documents pertaining to the use and disbursement of assets of the Council.

 The Board of Directors may delegate to any officer or committee the power to appoint and to remove any subordinate officer, agent or employee.

 The Board of Directors shall consist of the Elected Officers and not less than five (5) nor more than fifteen (15) Directors-at-Large.
 The number of Directors-at-Large shall be determined from time to time by resolution of a majority of the entire Board of Directors, provided that no decrease in the number shall shorten the term of any incumbent Director-at-Large.
 As used in these By-laws, “entire Board of Directors” means the total number of Directors entitled to vote which the Council would have if there were no vacancies.

 The Chief Executive Officer (“CEO”) of the Council shall be an ex officio, voting member of the Board of Directors.
 The Chair may, in her discretion, request that the Immediate Past Chair of the Council to serve as an ex officio, voting member of the Board of Directors.
 Chair of the Board Development Committee, if not already elected to the Board of Directors, shall be an ex officio, non-voting member of the Board of Directors.